1.4 Program Structure & Requirements

 - Achieve a “B” average (3.0 GPA or 84%) during PathwayConnect

-Once admitted to the Online Degree Program, students may progress toward a variety of educational options, including professional certificates, associate degrees, and/or bachelor’s degrees (see 11.0 After PathwayConnect).
+Once admitted to the online degree program, students may progress toward a variety of educational options, including professional certificates, associate degrees, and/or bachelor’s degrees (see 11.0 After PathwayConnect).

-PathwayConnect is offered at less than half the cost of a traditional BYU-Idaho education.
 Tuition rates vary by country.
 Besides tuition, there are no additional costs during PathwayConnect, including textbooks or course fees.